Rohit1034/ZKP_CNS/Readme.md

 - No raw passwords on the server: server stores verifiable public values and encrypted blobs only.
 - Simple, auditable stack: React + Vite frontend, Flask backend, MongoDB for metadata.

-## Screenshots

-Add the two provided screenshots in `docs/` as `hero.png` and `dashboard.png`.
-They are referenced in this README so they render on GitHub / in slides.

-- `docs/hero.png` — marketing/landing hero image (use the attached large landing image)
-- `docs/dashboard.png` — in-app dashboard screenshot (use the attached dashboard image)

-If the images are not present, replace the links above with your own or create `docs/` and add them.

 ## Architecture (at a glance)

 - Frontend (frontend/)